tcannonfodder/duck-hunt/README.md

 Any property added to the hash schema is required by default.
 You can change that behavior by adding `:required => false` to the property definition.
 For clarity, I recommend always setting the `:required` option.

 A property can only be defined in a schema once.
-Otherwise, a `ObjectSchemas:::PropertyAlreadyDefined` exception is thrown.
+Otherwise, a `DuckHunt:::PropertyAlreadyDefined` exception is thrown.

 There are two types of validation for hash schemas: Strict and Relaxed.
 The validation type is controlled by the `:strict_mode` option in the `define` method.